 - 1. Apply the electrochemical concepts to determine the electrode potential of a metal - 2.
 Analyze the working of batteries for the energy storage devices - 3.
-Understand the mechanism of corrosion and suggest a method to control the corrosion - 4.
-Illustrate reaction mechanisms and assess the role of catalyst in a chemical reaction - 5.
+Analyze the specific operating conditions under which corrosion occurs and suggest a method to control corrosion - 4.
+Analyze the reaction mechanisms and assess the role of catalyst in a chemical reaction - 5.
 Analyze various types of nuclear transmutation including decay reactions